NashTeamAlpha/BangazonWeb/README.md

 - If you need to install dotnet, you can do so from this [Microsoft link](https://www.microsoft.com/en-us/download/details.aspx?id=30653)
 - if you need to install bower, you can do so from this [Bower link](https://bower.io/)

 Copy or fork the repository on GitHub and save it on to your local machine.
-Navigate to the folder the bower.json resides and install the bower dependencies by typing:
+Install the bower dependencies by typing:

 ```bower install```